Freedom in the Galaxy Revised

 If a planet is In Rebellion and has only Rebel military units at the end of the Rebel player turn, switch the planet to Rebel Control and place the PDB Down.
 If already in Rebel Control at a budget period, the Rebel player may spend treasury MC to place the PDB Up or to Upgrade it, or both, cost permitting.
 If a planet is not in Rebellion (Imperial loyal) but only Rebel military units are present at the end of the Rebel player turn, place the PDB in Down status without changing the planet’s political state.

-If a planet is in Stop Rebellion and has only Imperial military units at the end of the Imperial player turn, switch the planet to Imperial Control (remove the Stop Rebellion marker) and place the PDB Down if it wasn’t already.
-If a planet is in Rebel Control and only Imperial units are present at the end of the Imperial player turn, switch the planet to Stop Rebellion and place the PDB Down.
+If a planet is in Rebellion Stopped and has only Imperial military units at the end of the Imperial player turn, switch the planet to Imperial Control (remove the Rebellion Stopped marker) and place the PDB Down if it wasn’t already.
+If a planet is in Rebel Control and only Imperial units are present at the end of the Imperial player turn, switch the planet to Rebellion and place the PDB Down.
+The planet is still politically allied to the Rebels in this case, but it is Uncontrolled.
+The Rebels would have to eject the Imperial military to restore Rebel Control, while the Imperials would need to Stop Rebellion to restore Imperial control.